Last Updated on June 29, 2022 by Angela Vaz

 Keeping your energy bar full is no small feat.
 Don’t look at the number of hours you’ve worked in a day.
 Instead, monitor the quality of your work.

 Track your tasks and go through your completed task list once you’ve finished your workday.
-This will give you a lot of motivation to help you plan the next day.
+This will give you a lot of motivation to help you plan for the next day.

 What is your favorite energy-boosting hack?
 Let me know in the comments below!